 Roger Murtaugh: Since I met Riggs, I’ve had my house destroyed, my car wrecked, and now my BOAT SUNK.
 What’s left?

 Leo Getz: Froggy was my friend and I really loved him, and I took him everywhere with me, and I was riding on my bike one day and he jumped out of the box, and uh, I ran him over with the back tire.
 I killed him.
 I was really heartbroken.
 Really, he was my best friend in the whole world; the only thing I ever loved.
 And then I met you and Roger, and you guys really looked after me a lot more then you had to.

-Leo Getz: No no, it’s okay, it’s okay.
+Martin Riggs: Geez, we’re terrible to you, Leo.Leo Getz: No no, it’s okay, it’s okay.
 You are my family.
 You are my friends.
 You are not better friends than Froggy.
 You’re just different, and, uh, I just thought that *maybe* that might be relevant.

 Ultimately, it’s those elements of family and camaraderie that set the series apart.
 Donner was more than aware of Lethal Weapon’s nostalgic power, and an end credits sequence featuring a series of on and off-set photos captures that essence quite beautifully.
-As we soak up the sentimentality, it’s almost like flipping through one’s own family album.
+As we soak up the sentimentality, it’s almost like flipping through our own family album of cherished moments.
 We remember the good times and the bad, the comedy and tragedy, the fantastic scenarios and set-pieces orchestrated by those family members behind the scenes who we don’t recognise, those who were just as responsible for the magic.
 It’s a fitting bow for a groundbreaking action series that has heart and soul in abundance.